365businessdev/docs/_i18n/en-US/_docs/365-business-e-invoice/setup.md

-After installing 365 business E-Invoice, the app is ready to generate electronic invoices.
 For receiving an electronic invoice, an email mailbox is currently sufficient.
-In addition to sending via email, providing the data through an electronic interface or downloading it are also possible options.
+In addition to sending via email, providing the data through an electronic interface or downloading it are also possible options.<br/>
 We recommend integrating one or more email mailboxes for the automatic processing of e-invoices in Microsoft Business Central.

 #### Setting up email mailboxes